-North Korea's new missile, explained
+North Korea's missile launch points to advances, US officials say

 Sunday launch

 The missile was launched from the Banghyon air base in North Pyongan Province on Sunday morning.
-Pukguksong-2 flew about 500 kilometers before falling into the Sea of Japan.

 Last August North Korea test-fired what it said was a submarine-launched ballistic missile marked as a Pukguksong-1, a name which translates as "North Star."